 this nonsense about some "lousy loser's life."
 Sort of like how Gary

-Coleman handles all of his life's situations by letting Arnold Jackson
+Coleman handled all of his life's situations by letting Arnold Jackson

 take the wheel for a while.
 "Whuzyoutalkinbout, Ms. Frost?"

 |Distraught with her

 situation, Debbie sits under a tree.
 When her friend Mike approaches to